 On January 11, 1907, the Children’s Orthopedic Hospital Association became the first pediatric clinic in the Northwest and the third on the West Coast.
 It operated out of Seattle General Hospital for a year, then slowly expanded out to other facilities.

 Today, Seattle Children’s is a top-ranked pediatric hospital that served 405,817 patients in 2015.
-With 11 clinic locations throughout Washington, Clise’s hope of serving the Seattle area is more than accomplished.
+With 11 clinic locations throughout Washington, Children’s has more than accomplished Clise’s hope of serving the Seattle area.

 In 2014, after 46 years in the news business, Jean Enersen called her storied career quits at KING5.
 She had been the first woman in the country to anchor a local-news show.

 When she retired, Enersen was the country’s longest-standing female local-news anchor.
 For many years, she was the most powerful TV broadcaster in town.

 Our state’s first female newspaper publisher, Missouri T.B.
 Hanna, bought the Edmonds Review in 1905.
 These words from her introductory column still ring true in today’s world of ever-consolidating media and shrinking newsrooms: “A newspaper is part of a city,” she wrote, encouraging Edmonds residents to “help it along, read it, criticize and help pay for it, but don’t kill it.”

 Hanna sold the paper five years later and became more involved in the suffrage movement in Edmonds and Seattle, according to Seattle Times news partner site HistoryLink.

 To commemorate the 50th anniversary of the statewide amendment granting women the vote, The Seattle Times in 1960 ran a roundup of Washington women in politics.
 Noted there alongside Landes, Axtell and Croake was the state’s first — and, at that time, only — congresswoman, Republican Catherine May of Yakima.